AlexWang1987/alexwang1987.github.io/foundations/css/css.md

 [more details documentation](https://drafts.csswg.org/selectors-3/#general-sibling-combinators)

 #### Pseudo-elements
+* ::after
+>::after pseudo-element matches a virtual last child of the selected element.
+It is typically used to add cosmetic content to an element by using the content CSS property.

+* ::before
+* ::first-line
+* ::selection
 #### Pseudo-class

 So, a valid selector could be combined: `[ns|][element][.classname | #id | attributes][:psudoclass|psudoelement] {}`